enriqueescobar-askida/Kinito.Scrum/MasterEssentials/README.md

 ## n Development Team != PO & != SM but Devs, QAs, PMs, managers

-# 5 Scrum Events or time boxes as 5E
+# Five Scrum Events or time boxes as 5E

 In a